 scatter

-lq.scatter(x, y, size=auto, color=auto, map=color.map.viridis, min=auto, max=auto, norm="linear", mark=auto, stroke=1pt, alpha=100%, label=none, clip=true, z-index=2)(source)
+lq.scatter(x, y, size=auto, color=auto, map=color.map.viridis, min=auto, max=auto, norm="linear", mark=auto, stroke=auto, alpha=100%, label=none, clip=true, z-index=2)(source)Produces a scatter plot from the given coordinates.
+The mark size and

-color can be set per point (this discerns scatter
+color can be set per point (this discerns scatter from plot).

 #import "@preview/suiji:0.3.0"